 - Your aim should be to describe how you know the candidate.

 - Your recommendation should be able to outline that the candidate is suitable for the program, school or job.

 A recommendation is a highly professional letter, thus you need to ensure that everything about the letter is professional.
 Therefore, the format of the functional letter is very important and you need to give it a careful consideration to get the result you desire.
 Below are some takes on formatting a recommendation.

 - Ensure that the letter is typed.
 Since it is for professional purpose, handwritten letters may not really serve the needed purpose as they may be difficult to read.

 - Ensure that the appearance of the letter is top notch.
 This depends on the paper used in printing the letter as well as the printer used.

-- The recommendation should be structured just as you would structure a formal letter.
+- The reference should be structured just as you would structure a formal letter.
 Thus, you should simply follow the processes of structuring a formal letter.

 - Table the exceptional skills that candidate has.
-A recommendation letter is not a place to mention weaknesses.
-Do not mention inadequacies of the candidate in a recommendation letter.
+A perfect letter is not a place to mention weaknesses.
+Do not mention inadequacies of the candidate in a good letter.
 In addition, back up your claims with some examples and also point out the person observations you have made with respect to the candidate’s exceptional skills.